Hello, everyone! It’s been a while, eh?

 I want to use all that money to hire a landscaping company, but it’s my first time doing so and I have no idea where to start.
 So I look up something like “Landscaping Guelph,” and the results give me this:

-One last important thing to note is that not all businesses can effectively use a GMB Profile.
-Google My Business is designed to provide information to clients at the local level: location, business hours, driving directions, etc. Therefore, it’s only particularly effective for local SEO.
-If you run an e-commerce site with no physical location or are trying to expand your company to reach a national audience, optimizing a GMB Profile won’t do much for you.
+One last important thing to note is that not all businesses can effectively use a GBP.
+Google Business Profiles are designed to provide information to clients at the local level: location, business hours, driving directions, etc. Therefore, it’s only particularly effective for local SEO.
+If you run an e-commerce site with no physical location or are trying to expand your company to reach a national audience, optimizing a GBP won’t do much for you.

-Setting up a GMB Profile is free and easy.
-All you have to do is go to the Google My Business website, enter in the information it asks from you, and submit the profile for verification.
+Setting up a Google Business Profile is free and easy.
+All you have to do is go to the Google Business Profile website, enter in the information it asks from you, and submit the profile for verification.
 Any information you enter can be altered later, so don’t worry – once you receive your verification code by your chosen method, you’re good to go!

 And boom!
 Business McCorp is born: